mugful/centos-riot-web/README.md

 The container is pre-configured with very basic httpd serving the Riot client via HTTP.
 It is recommended to *not* expose it directly to the internet.
-Either preface it with a https proxy when using it, and ideally something like HTTP Basic auth to only serve it to your target users.
-Or you can mount custom `/etc/httpd/conf/httpd.conf`, keys, and certificates to make the container serve Riot via proper HTTPS with your desired httpd configuration.
+Either preface it with a https proxy when using it, and you might also want something like HTTP Basic auth to only serve it to your target users.
+Or you can mount custom `/etc/httpd/conf/httpd.conf` file, keys, and certificates to make the container serve Riot via proper HTTPS with your desired httpd configuration.

 It is also recommended to override `/var/www/html/riot-web/config.json` via a mount.
 See